zilexa/Homeserver/backup-strategy/README.md

 ### Step 6: Schedule SnapRAID to run Nightly
 See the [Maintenance Guide](https://github.com/zilexa/Homeserver/blob/master/maintenance-tasks/README.md).
-SnapRAID is run via the [Nightly](https://github.com/zilexa/Homeserver/blob/master/docker/HOST/nightly.sh) script. \
+SnapRAID is run once a day via the [Nightly](https://github.com/zilexa/Homeserver/blob/master/docker/HOST/nightly.sh) script.
+But you can choose to run it more often, by adding it directly to cron.\
-If you want to run SnapRAID more frequently move the single SnapRAID command from the `nightly.sh` script to your crontab and set a schedule like the above but more often.
-For example, you could run Snapraid every hour.
-The Snapraid command will create hourly snapshots and you will be able to restore files or entire subvolumes, loosing no more than 1 hour of data.
-This is similar to the level of disaster recovery protection seen in datacenters for corporate, mission critical applications.
-Note Snapper has been configured to only store the latest snapshot.
-Keeping older snapshots has no usecase for SnapRAID.

-Note the snapshots created specifically for SnapRAID are seperate from the snapshots created by btrbk, which maintains a timeline (X days, X weeks, X months) and copies snapshots to backup drives.
+Note the snapshots created specifically for SnapRAID are seperate from the snapshots created by [I. BTRFS subvolume backups](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk), which maintains a timeline (X days, X weeks, X months) and copies snapshots to backup drives.

 &nbsp;